canonical/kafka-operator/README.md

 ## Security

-For an overview of security features of the Charmed Kafka Operator, see the [Security page](https://canonical.com/data/docs/kafka/iaas/e-security) in the Explanation section of the documentation.
+For an overview of security features of the Charmed Apache Kafka Operator, see the [Security page](https://canonical.com/data/docs/kafka/iaas/e-security) in the Explanation section of the documentation.

-Security issues in the Charmed Kafka Operator can be reported through [LaunchPad](https://wiki.ubuntu.com/DebuggingSecurity#How%20to%20File).
+Security issues in the Charmed Apache Kafka Operator can be reported through [LaunchPad](https://wiki.ubuntu.com/DebuggingSecurity#How%20to%20File).
 Please do not file GitHub issues about security issues.

+## Perfomance tuning

+For information on tuning performance of Charmed Apache Kafka, see the [Perfomance tuning reference](https://discourse.charmhub.io/t/charmed-kafka-documentation-reference-performace-tuning/10561) page.

 ## Contributing